Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-starting.md

 *Kanban* is a Japanese word, commonly known as a workflow management method designed to help visualize work and maximize efficiency.
 In Slingshot, the **Kanban** view shows a visual representation of tasks in the form of cards.
 Each card contains information about the task, including [task properties](#show-hide-property) such as status, deadline, assignee, etc.

-> Change screenshot
+> Change the screenshot
 <img src="../images/tasks-visualizations-kanban.png" alt="Kanban visualization in Slingshot" width="100%"/>

 Besides, the cards are arranged in columns.
 By default, the columns represent different stages of the status workflow (see above).
 You can use drag & drop to move the cards through the workflow by changing their status on the spot.

 A **Timeline** always shows a list of events in chronological order.
 In Slingshot, you can see tasks over a set period of time.

-> Change screenshot
+> Change the screenshot
 <img src="../images/tasks-visualizations-timeline.png" alt="Timeline view in Slingshot" width="100%"/>

 You can pick a task on the timeline and re-arrange the start and due dates by dragging its ends.